ai4eu/Technical-Contributors-Board/Meeting-2022-09-23/README.md

     cases.
 Having a toggle to switch between the current way and a more strict way (requiring message name matches) would be useful.

+## AI4Europe Drupal CMS Support

+Alexandros Tzoumas from Demokritos is the contact person for bug reports

 ## Explanation from Bruno regarding the ICT-38 metadata tempates

 In attachment i’ve added the templates that we’ve being used to gather and populate information in our catalogue.